kaiban-ai/kaibanjs-docs/docs/get-started/01-Quick Start.md

 - Use `npm run kaiban` to start your Kaiban Board anytime.
 - Press `Ctrl+C` in the terminal to stop the Kaiban Board.
 - Click "Share Team" in the Kaiban Board to generate a shareable link.
+- Access our LLM-friendly documentation at [docs.kaibanjs.com/llms-full.txt](https://docs.kaibanjs.com/llms-full.txt) to integrate with your AI IDE or LLM tools.

+## AI Development Integration

+KaibanJS documentation is available in an LLM-friendly format, making it easy to:
+- Feed into AI coding assistants for context-aware development
+- Use with AI IDEs for better code completion and suggestions
+- Integrate with LLM tools for automated documentation processing

+Simply point your AI tool to `https://docs.kaibanjs.com/llms-full.txt` to access our complete documentation in a format optimized for large language models.

 ## Flexible Integration